codaris/Anki.Vector.SDK/README.md

 that is stored in your user profile.
 This SDK uses the same configuration file as the Python SDK and the [Vector Explorer](https://www.weekendrobot.com/vectorexplorer) application.

-The easiest way to get setup with Vector on you Windows PC is to install [Vector Explorer](https://www.weekendrobot.com/vectorexplorer) and configure your robot through that application.
+The easiest way to get setup with Vector on your Windows PC is to install [Vector Explorer](https://www.weekendrobot.com/vectorexplorer) and configure your robot through that application.
 However, you can also use the command line [VectorConfigure](https://www.weekendrobot.com/devtools) application on Windows, Linux, and Mac OS.

 You will be prompted for your robot’s name, ip address and serial number.
 You will also be asked for your Anki login and password.
 Make sure to use the same account that was used to set up your Vector.
 These credentials give full access to your robot, including camera stream, audio stream and data. *Do not share these credentials*.